 FOCUS 1000 contributes to the generation and use of evidence on maternal and newborn health (MNH) in Sierra Leone.
-We conduct research to address gaps in existing data while providing qualitative, contextualized understanding of barriers and boosters to MNH related programming.
+We conduct research to address gaps in existing data while providing a qualitative, contextualized understanding of barriers and boosters to MNH-related programming.
 Part of this work involves the monitoring and evaluation of programs and initiatives to ascertain what works and what doesn’t within specific sociocultural and geographic settings.
-In doing so, we actively engage government, development partners and civil society to foster collective learning and adoption of evidence-based practices and policies.
+In doing so, we actively engage government, development partners, and civil society to foster collective learning and adoption of evidence-based practices and policies.

 FOCUS 1000 advocates with duty bearers – such as national and local government, parliamentarians, and community leaders – for increased commitment, resources, and enactment/enforcement of laws and policies that support the wellbeing of the child during the first 1000 days.
 Our advocacy efforts include strengthening the role of civil society in scaling-up nutrition and immunization, prohibiting child marriage/teenage pregnancy, and improving water, sanitation, and hygiene conditions.
 As a member of the Health Sector Steering Group (HSSG), we advocate with government and development partners to enhance civil society participation in health systems strengthening.